AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 concrete, the more the approximation is vague, the more it is abstract.

-To illustrate the difference between concrete and abstract model, we can have a look to the model of simple chronometer.
+To illustrate the difference between concrete and abstract model, we can have a look to the model of a simple chronometer.
 A very abstract model of a chronometer could be the following one:

 ![A very abstract model of a chronometer](https://zestedesavoir.com:443/media/galleries/2584/be01ae1b-a9fd-4147-aa1f-98542f030a4d.png)